 - Indirect promotion methods: by promoting your coworking space to online users.
 This requires time investment — but it can work out as the best way in some cases as word-of-mouth marketing works definitely more effectively than buying Google Ads for all the money you have.

 For that reason, I advise you to consider link-building as one of the most long-term ways to become a popular brand in the coworking space world.
-Here are a few link building tips to follow even if you are not a professional marketing manager:
+Here are a few link building tips to follow even if you are not a professional marketing manager or not ready to apply for digital marketing services:

 - Use strategic resource link building.
 You don’t need to promote all content you produce.
 I suggest you promote only those articles and types of content which can be really useful for the audience interested in coworking spaces.